Introduction

 }

-They are technically not needed to be async on the server, as translations are still baked in for them, but for the API to be the same on the client and the server they return the value wrapped in an async bloc.
+note: They are technically not needed to be async on the server, as translations are still baked in for them, but for the API to be the same on the client and the server they return the value wrapped in an async block.

 Server Fn